Lady Slippers Orchid (Paphiopedilum Orchid) Care Indoors: Water, Soil, Fertilizer, Propagation

 Light Requirements

-A Paphiopedilum Orchid that is receiving the right amount of light has light-green leaves.
+A Lady Slippers Orchid that is receiving the right amount of light has light-green leaves.
 Dark green leaves indicate that the orchid needs more light.
 Yellowish leaves means that the orchid is receiving too much light.

 Regularly turn the pot to ensure that the orchid gets adequate light on all sides for uniform growth and prevent lop-sided growth.

-The best temperatures for Lady Slippers Orchid are between 15-290C.
+Lady Slippers Orchid grows best in a warmth of 15-290C.
 Warmer days and cooler night temperatures with a difference of 10-150C are ideal for this orchid.
 The cool nights are essential to trigger flowering.

-Keep it away from drafts to avoid sudden changes in temperature as they can cause leaf drop and reduced growth.
-Make sure that there is good air circulation as the orchid cannot tolerate hot and stuffy conditions.
+Keep the orchid away from sources of drafts to avoid sudden changes in temperature as they can cause reduced growth, yellowing and drooping.
+Make sure there is good air circulation to reduce fungal diseases.

 Fertilizer